Dominique Rhymes

-Dominique Rhymes (born June 20, 1993) is an American professional football wide receiver for the Calgary Stampeders of the Canadian Football League (CFL).
+Dominique Rhymes (born June 20, 1993) is an American former professional football wide receiver who played in eight seasons in the Canadian Football League (CFL) as a member of the Ottawa Redblacks, BC Lions, and Calgary Stampeders.

 Early life

 Rymes played at Miami Northwestern Senior High School he is former teammates with professional football player Teddy Bridgewater.
 His senior year he caught 37 passes for 686 yards and 8 touchdowns.
 He was considered a three-star recruit coming out of high school.

 College career

 Rhymes played college football for the FIU Panthers from 2011 to 2014, while using a medical redshirt season in 2014.
 He then transferred to Murray State University to play for the Racers in 2015.